S-Shah-Lab/ARMBR/README.md

-# Matlab Implementation
+# MATLAB Implementation

 ARMBR can be used in Python as follows.
-First, make sure that your working directory is `Matlab`.
+First, make sure that your working directory is `MATLAB`.

 ## Option 1: A generic script
-Here is how to implement ARMBR using Matlab on the semi-synthetic data used in the paper.
+Here is how to implement ARMBR using MATLAB on the semi-synthetic data used in the paper.
 This implementation will work with any EEG array.
 ```
 clc; clear; close all;